 When I got home and walked into the kitchen, what did I see?
 The entire dishwasher had been loaded, run, and she was emptying it right in front of me.

-Right now, it’s working, and I have no plans to change it.
+Right now, no chore charts, minimal daily responsibilities, and one paid job a week are working for us, and I have no plans to change it.

 What’s your perspective on the word “chore”?
 How do you handle chores in your family?
 I’d love to hear from you!